-EUR/USD is down slightly and trading above 1.2210.
-The euro is up slightly against the yen, with EUR/JPY trading above 133.20.
-Finally, the euro is down against the pound, with EUR/GBP above 0.8740.
+EUR/USD is up and trading above 1.1650.
+The euro is up against the yen, with EUR/JPY trading above 128.30.
+Finally, the euro is up slightly against the pound, with EUR/GBP above 0.8760.

 Policy: Macron's victory in the French presidential elections catalyzed the ongoing euro rally.
 While the euro faced existential threats only a few years ago, few investors are doubting the unity of the Eurozone today.
 Looking at monetary policy, strong growth in the region is also increasing expectations for tighter monetary policy.
 After the European Central Bank recently reduced the scope of its asset buying program, markets are expecting the ECB to end the program entirely later this year.
 Looking at politics, upcoming Italian elections remain one of the key risks for the euro.
 If pro-European Union parties prevail in Italian elections, the common currency has room to strengthen further.

 Sentiment: Looking at Commitments of Traders reports, most speculators were short the euro following its epic sell-off in 2014.
 Traders went net long immediately following Macron's victory and have maintained large net long positions since that time.
 Thanks to accelerating GDP growth in the Eurozone, sentiment has hit bullish extremes at times.
 While the euro is likely to pull back when sentiment becomes overly bullish, the longer term bull market looks set to continue.